euan-forrester/photo-recommender/README.md

 You'll be able to ssh into any EC2 instances created with `ssh ec2-user@<public ip of instance>`

+To kick the ECS service, ssh onto the instance you want to kick then type `sudo systemctl restart ecs`

 ### Run terraform

 Note that this will create infrastructure within your AWS account and could result in billing charges from AWS